thchr/Crystalline.jl/docs/src/irreps.md

 pgirs = pgirreps("6mm", Val(3))
 ```
 Frequently, the character table of the associated irreps is more informative than the irrep matrices themselves.
-We can construct this table using [`CharacterTable`](@ref):
+We can construct this table using [`characters`](@ref), which returns a `CharacterTable`:
 ```@example pgirs
-CharacterTable(pgirs)
+characters(pgirs)
 ```

 ### Notation